Battle of the Mỹ Chánh Line: Background

-At the end of the First Battle of Quảng Trị, Army of the Republic of Vietnam (ARVN) forces retreated south towards Huế and formed a defensive line northwest of the city along the Mỹ Chánh River.
+At the end of the First Battle of Quảng Trị, Army of the Republic of Vietnam (ARVN) forces retreated south towards Huế.
+The Marine Division (VNMC) 369th Marine Brigade, led by Colonel Pham Van Huang, held two bridges on Highway 1 with the 9th Battalion holding the Song O-Khe bridge and the 5th Battalion holding the Song Tach Ma bridge.
+At dawn on 3 May the PAVN launched an artillery barrage and then attacked the Song O-Khe bridge with 18 T-54 tanks and infantry.
+The Marines destroyed 17 tanks and killed hundreds of PAVN before blowing up the bridge and falling back to form a defensive line northwest of Huế along the south bank of the Mỹ Chánh River.

 On 4 May, the South Vietnamese Joint General Staff replaced the ineffective General Hoàng Xuân Lãm as I Corps commander with Lieutenant General Ngô Quang Trưởng.
 Trưởng moved his main command post to the Huế Citadel, a move that reflected a change in purpose and focus for operations in Military Region I (MR I).
 His immediate task was to stabilize his forces and to make effective use of available American support through 1st Regional Assistance Command (FRAC) which had replaced the United States Army's XXIV Corps.
-On the same date, President Nguyễn Văn Thiệu announced the appointment of Colonel Bui The Lan, as interim Marine Division (VNMC) commander.
+On the same date, President Nguyễn Văn Thiệu announced the appointment of Colonel Bui The Lan, as interim VNMC commander.
 Thiệu's order of the day was that the Mỹ Chánh Line would hold; there would be no further withdrawals.

 Trưởng's available forces initially included elements of the VNMC north and northwest of Huế, the 1st Division south and southwest of Huế blocking any further PAVN advance from the A Sầu Valley and the 2nd Division in MR I's southern provinces.
 The remainder of the VNMC was later deployed to Huế and was given responsibility for north and northwest Thừa Thiên Province.

 As the PAVN offensive halted at the Mỹ Chánh River, everything to the north was declared a free-fire zone.
 FRAC believed that the PAVN were capable of launching a new offensive in Thừa Thiên Province as the 304th, 308th and 324B Divisions, the 202nd and 203rd Armored Regiments and supporting units were all available for an assault.
 From 5 to 25 May, the PAVN probed the river-edge defenses.
 Losses sustained in the previous weeks did not permit full-scale offensive actions, but the PAVN's intentions were clear.
 Huế was the target and a major assault of the Mỹ Chánh Line was imminent.